 Figure 2 Top: Example of simulated fleet composition over time.
-Red dotted lines indicate OS vessels and blue solid lines indicate DW vessels.
+Red dotted lines indicate offshore (OS) vessels and blue solid lines indicate distant water (DW) vessels.
 Dark blue indicates a DW vessel with a higher catchability effect.
 The start and end of each line indicates the activity period for unique vessels.
 The thickness of the line is an indication of the vessel effect, thicker lines indicate greater catchability effects.
 The gray polygon gives the number of unique vessels active in the fishery over time.
 Bottom left: The cumulative distribution of the number of poles fished with the color indicating the corresponding vessel class.
 Red OS and blue DW.
 Bottom right: The interactive effect on catchability of vessel class and number of poles fished.

 Figure 3